Fun for All!

 A limited supply of wheelchairs and electric convenience vehicles (ECV) are available for rental at the Rental Center on the left just inside the Front Gate.
 However, since wheelchairs and ECVs are rented on a first-come, first-served basis and cannot be reserved in advance, we urge guests to bring their own wheelchair.

 Kings Island’s Ride Admission Policy and Special Access Entrances are designed to help you safely experience our facilities.
 Rides with Special Access designations will make boarding easier.
 If you require the use of a Special Access Entrance to enter a ride, please visit Guest Services to obtain a Ride Admission Slip.

 Assistive listening systems utilize a lightweight wireless device that receives a signal from transmitters at certain locations in order to amplify sound.
 These are recommended for guests with mild to moderate hearing loss.
 This system is located in the following Live Entertainment venues: Kings Island Theater, International Showplace, Festhaus, and the PEANUTS Playhouse.
-A device is also available at Action Theater.
 Please ask one of our house ushers to assist in obtaining a device.

 American Sign Language Interpreting

 If requested at least one week in advance, Kings Island will provide American Sign Language Interpretation at the following venues: Kings Island Theater, PEANUTS Playhouse, Festhaus, International Bandstand, and the International Showplace.
 To arrange for sign language interpreting services, please call 513-754-5700.
 Live Show scripts or Score sheets are available at each show venue (with the exception of Kings Island Theater) upon request and must be returned at the end of the show.